-SMOKING
+VAPING / SMOKING

-The students' smoking and carrying of tobacco in any of its forms is prohibited on school property, in school buildings, and on school buses.
+The students' vaping/smoking/e-cigarettes and/or carrying of tobacco in any of its forms are prohibited on school property, in school buildings, and on school buses.
 This prohibition includes students in transit to and from school and students participating in any school function, regardless of the time or place.
 Violation of this policy will result in a student being disciplined according to the Student Code of Conduct and may include a citation/fine from the local law enforcement agency.
 Parents will be notified.